 Can you use a flooring nailer instead of a finish nailer?

-A flooring nailer is also good for hardwood floors.
+Yes, you can use a flooring nailer for hardwood floors.
 But, there are a few reasons you should prefer a finish nailer over a flooring nailer.
 Let’s check some factors influencing you to go for a finish nailer.

 More holding capacity?